browserengineering/book/book/security.md

 user = x.responseText.split(" ")[2].split("<")[0];
 ```

-The issue here is that private guest book content is being sent to the
+The issue here is that one server's web page content is being sent to
-attacker.
-Since the content is derived from the cookie, it leaks
+a script running on another server.
+Since the content is derived from
+cookies, this leaks private data.

-private data.
-To prevent this, the browser must prevent the attacker's
+To prevent issues like this, browsers have a [*same-origin
-page from reading the guest book web page content.

-This is achieved by the browser's [*same-origin
 policy*][same-origin-mdn], which says that requests like
 `XMLHttpRequest`s[^and-some-others] can only go to web pages on the
-same "origin"---scheme, hostname, and port.[^not-cookies] This makes
+same "origin"---scheme, hostname, and port.[^not-cookies] This way,
-sure that private data on one website can't be leaked by the browser
+one website's private data has to stay on that website, and cannot be
-to another website.
+leaked to an attacker on another server.

 [same-origin-mdn]: https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy